jobrouter/typo3-data/Documentation/configuration.rst

 log.logIntoTable
 ----------------

-Activate this option to log into the table `tx_jobrouterdata_log`.
+Activate this option to log into the table `tx_jobrouterconnector_log`.
 It is disabled by default.

 .. hint::

-   To see the log entries of this table in the TYPO3 backend, install the extension `vertexvaar/logs <https://github.com/vertexvaar/logs>`_.
+   To display the log entries of this table in the TYPO3 backend, install the extension `vertexvaar/logs <https://github.com/vertexvaar/logs>`_.

 log.logLevel